 Major Industry Trends

-A report by Deloitte (2009) argues that the current situation, with 15 major players located in just four countries, is inevitably going to see a contraction in manufacturer numbers, even as it sees India and China joining the ranks of top automotive producing countries.
+A report by Deloitte’s Global Manufacturing Industry Group entitled “A new era.
+Accelerating toward 2020—An automotive industry transformed” argues that the current situation, with 15 major automobile manufacturers located in just four countries, is inevitably going to see a contraction in manufacturer numbers even as it sees India and China joining the ranks of top automobile producing countries.

 According to the Deloitte report, we will see the number of original equipment manufacturers (OEMs) capable of producing high volumes of vehicles shrinking to 10, spread across six major markets instead of the current four.
 Major players will look to establish headquarters and/or operations in the new manufacturing hubs in China and India, and both these countries will become centers of design and manufacturing for OEMs, breaking the current dominance enjoyed by Western Europe, Japan, Korea, and the United States.

 The key technology trends that will drive the industry through this period, the report says, are advances in powertrain technology and the move to electric motors, the shift from mechanics to electronics, and what the report calls “low tech mobility.”
 This term simply points to the huge potential market for low-cost, attractive, but extremely basic vehicles such as the Tata Nano in India, which comes without power steering and with few of the features of a modern sub-£10,000 (approx. US$16,500) car.
 However, the Tata Nano has run into problems with poor safety test scores and dismal sales results.
 Whether Tata can turn things round and make the Nano more appealing without dramatically adding to the cost remains to be seen.
 Its current strategy appears to be to try to move the Nano out of the absolutely basic market into the not-quite-so-basic market, with more frills and a higher price bracket.